 Governance and operation

 A National Nature Reserve is governed by the French Environmental Code.
-While complex, this piece of legislation does make for a transparent management system and promote broader involvement of the stakeholders.
+While complex, this piece of legislation contributes to having a transparent management system and broader stakeholder involvement.

 Renewed every five to 10 years, the management plan is submitted for approval by the CSRPN (Regional Scientific Council for Natural Heritage) for the Grand-Est Region before its implementation.
 The first management plan was also submitted for approval to the CNPN (National Council for the Protection of Nature) whose role is to ensure the long-term objectives are in line with the conservation aims for France’s natural heritage nationwide.

 The nature reserve’s very own parliament, the consultative committee, is represented by all the reserve’s stakeholders.
 Formed of regional and national government agencies, local elected officials, residents, users and associations, the committee is in charge of monitoring and evaluating the management.
 The consultative committee gives its opinion on any matter relating to the nature reserve before any decision taken by the prefect or their representative.